wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/129-report-by-economic-steering-europe-committee.md

 ---
+doc_date: '1961-04-26'
+doc_num: 129
+doc_order: 129
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: CAB 134/1821]'
-title: "129 REPORT BY ECONOMIC STEERING (EUROPE) COMMITTEE"
+title: REPORT BY ECONOMIC STEERING (EUROPE) COMMITTEE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9994
 vol_id: 27
-doc_date: 1961-04-26
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 129 REPORT BY ECONOMIC STEERING (EUROPE) COMMITTEE

-UKNA: CAB 134/1821

 London, 26 April 1961

 Secret

  ****

 Implications of Signing the Treaty of Rome

 [...]

  _Commonwealth aspects_

 16\.
 A decision by the United Kingdom to join the Six would clearly have major political implications for the Commonwealth.
 We should be entering a relationship with Europe different from, and in some respects closer than, that which we have had with Commonwealth countries since they became independent.
 It would appear to public opinion in other Commonwealth countries to mark a turning away from them.
 Our ability to retain the confidence of the newer members particularly would be adversely affected by the fact that, on some major world problems, the European countries with whom we should be identifying ourselves adopt a markedly different attitude from their own.
 Close political consultation with the Commonwealth could continue (e.g. Commonwealth Prime Ministers’ meetings), but the possibility of strain between the UK and the other members must not be overlooked.
 Although the Commonwealth is a flexible concept, we would find it harder to take their interests into account where these conflict with those of our European partners, and hence more difficult to secure their support for our policies.